AryaWkx/FindASeat_csci310/README.md

 - You should see building information (building name,  abbreviation, and location) and booking information.
 - You can select time slots on the booking information scroll menu.
 - Book button can be clicked to make reservations (then redirect user back to the map view if successful, prompt error message if not).

+### Improved Capabilities Since Project 2.4
+- Current Time Constraint: introduce logic to prevent reservations for time slots that have already passed relative to the current time.
+- Logout Functionality: integrate a feature that allows users to log out of the application.